holepunchto/bare-pack/README.md

 ##### Linking

 If your runtime environment dynamically links native addons ahead of time, pass the `--linked` flag to ensure that addons resolve to `linked:` specifiers instead of `file:` prebuilds.
-This will mostly always be necessary when targetting mobile as both iOS and Android require native code to be linked ahead of time rather than loaded at runtime from disk.
+This will mostly always be necessary when targeting mobile as both iOS and Android require native code to be linked ahead of time rather than loaded at runtime from disk.

 ```console
 bare-pack --linked index.js